erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Unlike a satellite or spacecraft we are predominantly interested in maintaining a given position, not in a rotational agility.
 The oscillations and dynamic behavior of cranes will differ from those of ships and unlike ships we have to deal not only with roll, but also pitch and yaw.
 It is this three-dimensional requirement that also sets this challenge apart from the previous experiments with CMGs and cranes.
+The trajectory optimizations proposed for space robotics can most likely be adapted to our usecase, but can't be applied directy due to the stark differences in spacecraft and crane dynamics.
+For instance in space the torques produced by the robot will always only rotate the spacecraft, whereas attached to a crane we will also have to deal with translations caused by excitation by the robot.

 We will have to develop an understanding of crane-cmg dynamics to let us find a way to consolidate the different control and sizing requirements of on the one hand a system at rest being excited by e.g. a robot and on the other hand a system in an oscillatory state that needs to be dampened.